KDE/kde-builder/doc/man-kde-builder.1.md

 which modules to build.
 You pretty much never want to set this.

 others
-Many programs are used by `kdesrc-build` in the course of its execution, including `git`(1), `make`(1), and `cmake`(1).
+Many programs are used by `kde-builder` in the course of its execution, including `git`(1), `make`(1), and `cmake`(1).
 Each of these programs may have their own response to environment variables being set.
-`kdesrc-build` will pass environment variables that are set when it is run onto these processes.
+`kde-builder` will pass environment variables that are set when it is run onto these processes.
 You can ensure certain environment variables (e.g. `CC` or `CXX`) are set by using the `set-env` configuration file option.

 # SIGNALS

-kdesrc-build supports `SIGHUP`, which if received will cause kdesrc-build to exit after the current modules for the build thread (and update thread, if still active) have completed.
+kde-builder supports `SIGHUP`, which if received will cause kde-builder to exit after the current modules for the build thread (and update thread, if still active) have completed.

 # FILES